 Christo Javacheff and Jeanne-Claude de Guillebon are time twins.
 They were born on the same exact day in 1930 but in two different countries.
 It took some moving round for them to meet up, but in no time they had their lives all set up for the big things to come.

-Christo and Jeanne Claude are not the most famous set of time twins, but together they have definitely created big waves in the art world.
-Their installations enhanced natural landscapes and architectural monuments.
-Keep in mind that Environmental Art does not depict nature.
-It encourages their viewers to consider their familiar surroundings in a new and different light, one of wonder and delight.
+Christo and Jeanne Claude are not the most famous set of time twins, but together they have definitely created really big waves in the art world.
+Their experimental installations enhanced natural landscapes and architectural monuments.
+Keep in mind that Environmental Art does not depict nature like painting or photography.
+It encourages their viewers to consider their familiar surroundings in a new and different light, in this case, one of absolute wonder and delight.

-According to their TIMELINE Christo and Jeanne-Claude actualized dozens of visions throughout their two lifetimes.
+According to their TIMELINE Christo and Jeanne-Claude actualized dozens of their visions throughout their shared lifetimes.
 They “draped” the L’Arc de Triumph in Paris and the Reichstag in Berlin.
-They “built” a mastaba in London, They “strung” a curtain across Rifle Gap in the Rocky Mountains.
-They “surrounded” a number of islands in Miami’s Biscayne Bay.
-They “scattered” umbrellas across the hills of southern California.
-The list of accomplishments goes on and on.
+They “strung” a curtain across Rifle Gap in the Rocky Mountains.
+They “enveloped” a number of islands in Miami’s Biscayne Bay.
+They “scattered” umbrellas across the sunny hills of southern California.
+The list of wondrous accomplishments goes on and on.

 Christo Javacheff and Jeanne-Claude de Guillebon were born on the same Thursday in the zodiac sign of Gemini.
 This makes Jupiter the ruler of each of their INNER Selves and Mercury the ruler of both of their OUTER Selves.
-And as “time twins,” the sharing of the same doubled rulers creates a special world experience that only they could create and enjoy so much.
+And as with all “time twins,” the sharing of the same doubled rulers creates a special world experience that only they could create and enjoy so much.